JGamesOficial/DSync/README.md

 # DSync
-This is a simple spigot plugin which allow you to synchronize minecraft chat with a discord chat.
+This is a simple spigot plugin which allow you to synchronize minecraft chat with a discord channel.

 # Setup
 1- Download the plugin and put it in "plugins" folder.